- Programs & Admissions

 - Current Students

 - Executive Education

 - The Curl

-Mr. Wilson is a member of the Advisory Council to the Sustainability Accounting Standards Board.
+John is also a member of the Advisory Council to the Sustainability Accounting Standards Board.
 He is a past Vice-Chair of the Interfaith Center on Corporate Responsibility and was a founding advisory committee member of the International SRI Working Group, a think tank serving social investing professionals.
-He has also served on the Global Reporting Initiative's Human Rights Working Group and the UN Principles for Responsible Investment Clearinghouse Steering Committee.
-He was a Director of the Leviticus 25:23 Alternative Loan Fund, serving for a time as Vice-President.
+John has also served on the Global Reporting Initiative's Human Rights Working Group and the UN Principles for Responsible Investment Clearinghouse Steering Committee.

-He has an MBA and a Master of International Affairs from Columbia University and a BA in English from Georgetown University.
+He has an MBA and a Master of International Affairs from Columbia University.